Resources

 The thinking behind Ghostart — three diagnostic business books by Andrew Seel and Nigel Jay Cooper.

-Volume 1 — Why your content sounds like everyone else's — and it's not AI's fault
+Volume 1 — Why your content is clear, professional and totally forgettable (and it's not all AI's fault)

 Born from Ghostart's own Beyond the Beige summit, The Beige Code is the book behind the platform's philosophy.